Kandi Burruss

-Kandi Lenice Burruss Tucker (born May 17, 1976), known professionally by her mononym Kandi, is an American producer, television personality, singer, songwriter and actress.
-She first gained notice in 1992 as a member of the female vocal group Xscape.
-In 2000, she won a Grammy Award for Best R&B Song for her writing contributions on the TLC hit song "No Scrubs".
+Kandi Burruss (born May 17, 1976), known professionally by her mononym Kandi, is an American singer, songwriter, actress and television personality.
+She first gained notice in 1992 as a member of the multi-platinum R&B female vocal group Xscape.
+As a songwriter, she has received writing credits on the singles "Bills, Bills, Bills" by Destiny's Child, "There You Go" by Pink, "Break Up with Your Girlfriend, I'm Bored" by Ariana Grande, and "Shape of You" by Ed Sheeran.
+In 2000, she won a Grammy Award for Best R&B Song for her work on the TLC hit song "No Scrubs".

-Burruss has starred in the Bravo reality television series The Real Housewives of Atlanta since its second-season premiere on July 30, 2009.
-Burruss has appeared in six Real Housewives spinoff and companion series as of 2022, beginning with 2012's The Kandi Factory, and continuing on with Kandi's Wedding (2014), Kandi's Ski Trip (2015), and Xscape: Still Kickin' It (2017), all of which were aired by Bravo.
-Burruss also appeared as a guest in Kim Zolciak-Biermann's wedding special Don't Be Tardy for the Wedding in 2012.
-Burruss's sixth Bravo companion series appearance, and fifth series overall to focus on Burruss, is called Kandi & the Gang, which premiered on March 6, 2022.
+Burruss' debut single "Don't Think I'm Not", as well as her appearances on the singles "4, 5, 6" by Solé, and E-40's "U and Dat" alongside T-Pain, have all reached the top 40 on the Billboard Hot 100.
+Additionally, she starred on the Bravo reality television series The Real Housewives of Atlanta from its second to fifteenth season, making her one of the longest-serving cast members in The Real Housewives franchise.
+Burruss has appeared in six Real Housewives spinoff and companion series as of 2022, beginning with 2012's The Kandi Factory, and continuing on with Kandi's Wedding (2014), Kandi's Ski Trip (2015), Xscape: Still Kickin' It (2017), and Kandi & the Gang (2022), all of which were aired by Bravo.
+Burruss also appeared as a guest in Kim Zolciak's wedding special Don't Be Tardy for the Wedding (2012).

 Burruss had a recurring role as Roselyn Perry in the third season of the Showtime drama series The Chi.
-She also won the third season of the Fox competition series The Masked Singer, and placed fifth on the second season of Celebrity Big Brother on CBS.
+She won the third season of the Fox competition series The Masked Singer, and became the show's first female champion.
+Additionally, she also placed fifth on the second season of Celebrity Big Brother on CBS.
+In 2023, her production work on a 2022 Broadway production of the play The Piano Lesson earned her a nomination for the Tony Award for Best Revival of a Play.

 Early life

-Burruss was born in College Park, Georgia, the daughter of the Reverend Titus Burruss Jr. and Joyce Jones.
+Burruss was born May 17, 1976 in College Park, Georgia, the daughter of the Reverend Titus Burruss Jr. and Joyce Jones.
 She had an older brother, Patrick Riley (1968–1991), who died in a car crash.
 Burruss attended Tri-Cities High School in East Point, Georgia, graduating in 1994.
 She first appeared on the BET series Teen Summit at age 15.